 In a large mixing bowl, cream butter and sugar for 4-5 minutes until light and fluffy.
 Scrape the sides of the bowl and add the eggs and vanilla.
 Cream for 1-2 minutes longer.

 Chill the dough for 25-30 minutes, or overnight if needed.
 If chilling overnight, allow the dough to come to room temperature before scooping.
 Using a measuring spoon or a cookie scoop, scoop out even amounts of dough, about 1 1/2 tablespoons.
-Roll into small balls until round and smooth.
+Roll into small balls until round.
 Repeat until all of the dough has been used.

 In a small mixing bowl combine the white sugar, brown sugar, and cinnamon.
 Stir to combine.
 Roll each cookie into the sugar mixture and coat well.
 Arrange 2 inches apart on the prepared cookie sheets, baking in batches if needed. **The cookies will flatten out pretty well on their own, but if you desire a flatter cookie for your sandwich, gently press down on the center of the dough.

 Bake at 350 for 9-11 minutes until slightly golden brown, the cookies will still be very soft.
 Allow to cool 3-5 minutes on the cookie sheet before transferring to a cooling rack.
 Repeat with remaining cookies.
 Allow cookies to cool completely before adding frosting.